Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/program-notes.md

 The point is not to separate these permanently.

-The point is to make sure each necessary layer is visible.
+The point is to make sure each necessary area of work is visible.

 ## Early Studies That Are Realistic